2023 Most Popular Botany/Plant Biology Master's Degree Schools

 About 44% of the students majoring in botany at the school are women while 56% are male.

-The in-demand master’s degree programs at Michigan State University helped the school earn the #5 place on this year’s ranking of the most popular botany/plant biology schools in the United States.
-Located in the small city of East Lansing, Michigan State is a public college with a very large student population.
+Out of the 51 schools in the United States that were part of this year’s ranking, Michigan State University landed the # 5 spot on the list.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 Women make up 63% of the botany majors at the school.

-Full Botany/Plant Biology at Michigan State University Report
+Read full report on Botany/Plant Biology at Michigan State University

 About 75% of the students majoring in botany at the school are women while 25% are male.